krzysztofzuraw/blog/src/posts/2016-07-16-contracts.md

 ```

 This code will work for python 2.
 If you want to use `ContractsMeta`
-with python 3 you have to use function `with_metaclass` or simply write
+with python 3 you have to use function `with_metaclass` or write
 `BasePort(object, metaclass=ContractsMeta)`:

 ```python